RESOStandards/reso-upi/README.md

 ### Encode a UPI from a RESO Common Format Payload
-Now let's say we have some standardized RESO data and we want to create a UPI from it.
+Now let's say we want to create a UPI from standardized RESO data.

 We can do so using the `encode` function: